peter-wachira/PatanishaOrgans/README.md

 8. Contacts page
 ```

+## Known Bugs
+- Quick note that The page loads a bit slow due to the hosting, kindly be a little patient everything works just fine.
+- There are currently no tests done for this project
+- As at the time this project was made, responsiveness was not a major concern
+- The project is currently not being maintaines any more
+- Thanks for understanding.

 ## Extras

 - This project is no longer maintained.
 But if you want to contribute reach out o me via the details below

 ## Contact Details